 NCCC members Margaret and Joe Miller wrote a biological survey of Big Beaver Valley in 1971, a pioneering example of an ecological survey to demonstrate an area’s unique scientific value.
-Arthur Kruckeberg, professor emeritus of botany at the University of Washington and NCCC member said in The Wild Cascades, “[The Millers'] masterful account of the [Big Beaver] Valley’s biota has become a paradigm of gathering evidence in the wild to preserve a great piece of nature.”
-Click the report cover below to view the scanned PDF (sorry, the photos are missing):
+Arthur Kruckeberg, professor emeritus of botany at the University of Washington and NCCC member said in The Wild Cascades, “[The Millers’] masterful account of the [Big Beaver] Valley’s biota has become a paradigm of gathering evidence in the wild to preserve a great piece of nature.”
+Click HERE to view a scanned PDF with newly restored images:

 A North Cascades Slideshow, ca. 1967